Moesif/moesif-elixir-sdk/README.md

 ## Usage

-Checkout the example application at https://github.com/Moesif/moesif-elixir-phoenix-quickstart
+Check out the example application at https://github.com/Moesif/moesif-elixir-phoenix-quickstart

 1. Add the Plug to your Phoenix endpoint or router in `endpoint.ex`: